nnev/kasse/CONTRIBUTING.md

 Thank you for contributing.
-These are some general guideluines for your contributions and communications in this repository:
+These are some general guidelines for your contributions and communications in this repository:

 Issues